Skip to content

 Role

-Dr Nicholas Midgley is a Senior Lecturer in Physical Geography and Personal Tutor for first year, second year and final year cohorts.
-He is the Module Leader for:
+Dr Nicholas Midgley is a Senior Lecturer in Physical Geography and is the module leader for:

-• Geographical Fieldwork (the focus of this module is fieldwork in the Almería region of SE Spain)
+• Geographical Fieldwork - the focus of this first year module is fieldwork in the Almería region of SE Spain and integrates a range of contemporary issues in both physical and human geography.

 Career overview